Dixon, Oklahoma

-Dixon is a populated place in Seminole County, Oklahoma, at an elevation of 863 feet.
+Dixon is a census-designated place in Seminole County, Oklahoma, at an elevation of 863 feet.
+The population was 168 at the time of the 2020 census.
 It is less than two miles west of Wewoka, Oklahoma, the county seat.
 It is located on Business 270, being an offshoot of US Route 270 which bypasses Dixon to the west and south.

+Education

+It is in the Wewoka Public Schools school district.